GuyArad7/Arbiter-Verification/README.md

 This is my final project in the course Verification Engineering at Cadence & SQLink.

-The project is a verification environment for the arbiter chip.
+The project is a verification environment for a round-robin arbiter.

 The code was written in SystemVerilog and UVM.